tldr-pages/tldr/pages/common/git-commit.md

 `git commit --all --message "{{message}}"`

-- Commit staged files and sign them with the specified GPG key (or the one defined in the config file if no argument is specified):
+- Commit staged files and sign them with the specified GPG key (or the one defined in the configuration file if no argument is specified):

 `git commit --gpg-sign {{key_id}} --message "{{message}}"`